TotalTS/pokeceladon/README.md

 - Gender selection.
 - New item Skateboard, use it to go as fast as Bike and jump ledges in reverse.
 - You can press SELECT to switch Pokémon in your party menu.
-- You can press B to move faster while walking, cycling, or swimming.
+- You can press B to move faster while walking, cycling, skating, or swimming.
 - You can talk to use SURF, CUT, STRENGTH.
 - You can have all starters like in Pokémon Yellow.
 - Lapras and Pikachu have unique sprites for SURF.